Main menu

 • GitHub - Commit translation changes directly to a Git repository.

-The above providers are supported on a "bring your own key" basis.
+AWS and Github integrations are supported on a "bring your own key" basis.
 See the linked pages for information on each provider.
 What follows is general information for deploying to any host.

 Publishing files